 6. Don’t give excuses on topics you feel like venting on.

-Sure you might find a guy who is willing to listen and I know you want a guy who can do that but if you are looking for a better than average man… no excuses or venting… Okay?
+Sure you might find a guy who is willing to listen and I know you want a guy who can do that, who doesn’t, but if you are looking for a better than average man… no excuses or venting… Okay?

 Remember – if you find a guy who appears to always be listening to all your problems I can guarantee there’s no real interaction going on.